crcardenas/tree_distance/README.md

 # fewer comparisons to make (and trees with fewer polytomys) with a lower keep threshold
 python filter_trees.py pentheri_subset2_bb1000_allnni_locustrees.treefile --keep 0.25 --tol 1e-6

+# should probably add a rooting step HERE
+# reroot like sortadate... with prefered order of outgroups AFTER filtering by
+# overall branch support (so the outgroups dont collapse the entire root)
+# ...

+# once rerooted, do your next steps with the prefered distance metric
 python compute_distance_matrices.py filtered_trees.treefile --rf --threads 4
 python summarize_distances.py RFmatrix_trees.txt --hist --comps 10 --pcas 2
 ```